surazzzj/react-tasks/task-4/README.md

 * Rendering lists in React.

-This small project simulates a basic User Directory UI.
+This small task simulates a basic User Directory UI.